 Special education staff includes special education teachers, school psychologists, school social workers, speech and language pathologists, occupational therapists, physical therapists, other related service providers, and support staff.
 Our staff members provide instruction and support for our students with disabilities through the Individualized Education Plan (IEP) process.

 For more information about our special education programs and services, or if you suspect your child may have a disability requiring special education, please contact the Special Education Office which is located within Maple Valley Jr./Sr. High School.

 Maple Valley Schools uses the pattern of strengths and weaknesses model for the determination of a learning disability in the following areas:

-In making determination as to whether a student has, or continues to have, a specific learning disability, Maple Valley Schools complies with all applicable federal regulations and state rules.
+In determining whether a student has or continues to have a specific learning disability, Maple Valley Schools complies with all applicable federal regulations and state rules.

 - Eaton RESA Evaluation Procedures for Specific Learning Disabilities

 - Michigan Department of Education Procedural Safeguards Notice

 The Eaton RESA has a Parent Advisory Committee (PAC) that provides input related to the improvement of special education services within Eaton County.
 Each local school district has PAC members appointed by their local school board and the Eaton RESA Board, who serve three-year terms.
 The Maple Valley PAC member assists our special education administrator in sharing information and educational opportunities available to parents.
 The PAC members can provide information and support from a parent’s point of view.